Sanaebadi97/JUnit5/README.md

 environment.
 First-class support for the JUnit Platform also exists in popular IDEs (see IntelliJ IDEA, Eclipse, NetBeans, and
 Visual Studio Code) and build tools (see Gradle, Maven, and Ant).

+JUnit Jupiter is the combination of the new programming model and extension model for writing tests and extensions in JUnit 5.
+The